RatJuggler/sync-gandi-dns/README.md

 ## Running

-The domain to update and the API key can be supplied as options or environment variables.
+The domain to update, and the API key can be supplied as options or environment variables.
 ```
 $ syncgandidns --help
 Usage: syncgandidns [OPTIONS] DOMAIN